davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

 Naturally the register name is CPU-dependent, so you need to conditionalize your program according to CPU type.
 The register ``a5`` is a good choice on a 68000 for a variable of pointer type.
-On machines with register windows, be sure to choose a global register that is not affected magically by the function call mechanism.
+On machines with register windows, be sure to choose a 'global' register that is not affected magically by the function call mechanism.

 In addition, different operating systems on the same CPU may differ in how they